How to organize documents in a data room hero.

 1. Company overview

-• Pitch deck (latest version)
+• Pitch deck or company presentation

 • Executive summary or one-pager

-• Product roadmap
+• Product or service roadmap

 • Press coverage and media mentions